mzazon/awesome-cloud-projects/aws/secure-file-sharing/secure-file-sharing.md

    The upload URL grants time-limited PUT permissions to a specific object path, enabling controlled content submission.
 The shorter 30-minute expiration for uploads provides enhanced security for write operations while still allowing reasonable time for file transfers.

 > **Warning**: Upload presigned URLs should use shorter expiration times than download URLs to minimize the risk window for unauthorized uploads.
+Always validate uploaded content before making it available to other users.

-5. **Test the upload URL**:
+6. **Test the upload URL**:

    Testing the upload functionality validates bidirectional file sharing capabilities.
 This simulates scenarios where external partners submit documents, reports, or other content to your organization.
 The successful upload demonstrates how presigned URLs can replace complex FTP servers or user account management systems.